 Fisher House Foundation Scholarship Programs – militaryscholar.org – Open to sons and daughters of active duty, reserve/guard, or retired military commissary customers.

 Florida Bright Futures Scholarship Program – Applicant must be a Florida resident and a U.S. citizen or eligible non-citizen who does not owe a repayment or be in default under any state or federal grant, loan or scholarship program unless satisfactory arrangements to repay have been made.

 Florida Engineering Foundation Scholarship – Applicant must have a minimum 3.5 GPA and a minimum of 600 math and 500 verbal SAT scores and be enrolled at one of four ABET-accredited institutions in Florida.

 Florida Student Assistance Grant Program (FSAG) – Applicant must be a U.S. citizen and Florida resident for a minimum of 12 months prior to the start of classes and be enrolled in an eligible undergraduate academic degree program.
 FAFSA is required.

 Florida Work Experience Program – Applicant must be a U.S. citizen or eligible non-citizen who is a Florida resident with a minimum 2.0 GPA.
 The program provides students the opportunity to secure work experiences that complement and reinforce their educational programs and career goals.
-Award amount is based on the number of hours a student worked.
+The Award amount is based on the number of hours a student worked.

 Folds of Honor Foundation – Folds of Honor Foundation (FHF) provides post-secondary educational scholarships to the spouses and children of Service Members disabled or killed as a result of their military service to our great nation.
 Can be applied to schooling now or held by Folds of Honor on behalf of young children until needed at the time of enrollment. foldsofhonor.com/